CallMeGary/PopularIP/readme.md

 	...
 	file255:		255.xxx.xxx.xxx

-- Then we can find the most popular IPs in each segment, and then nail down the most popular IP in all 256 segments.
+ Then we can find the most popular IPs in each segment, and then nail down the most popular IP in all 256 segments.

-- To find the most popular IP in one segment by using the idea, we can define an array of long with size 0xffffffL, which requires 2^24 * 8 bytes (128 MB) memory usage.
+ To find the most popular IP in one segment by using the idea, we can define an array of long with size 0xffffffL, which requires 2^24 * 8 bytes (128 MB) memory usage.
 That is totally acceptable.

-- Having the solution worked out, the rest is coding.
+ Having the solution worked out, the rest is coding.
+It's easy to change the code and find the top 10 most popular IPs.

 # Result
 I tested the code with different size of data.
 Sadly I don't have disk space to store TB of data.